Burbano-Lab/wheat-clonal-linage/04_Recombination_Analyses.md

 import numpy as np
 import itertools

-# Main function that accepts as input a python directory with the different parameters
+# Main function that accepts as input a python dictionary with the different parameters
 def simul(params):
     L = params['L']
     N = params['N']